-VITRINE is delighted to present a solo exhibition of work by Tim Etchells.
-Taking cues from its position in a busy public square, Etchells fills the unique space with a 12 metre-long neon piece that reads ‘For everything that is shown something is hidden’.
-The letters spelling out the phrase are only alternately illuminated, disrupting the text so that it is only partially visible on first sight.
+Taking cues from its position in a busy public square, Tim Etchells filled VITRINE’s gallery space with a 12 metre-long neon piece that reads ‘For everything that is shown something is hidden’.
+The letters spelling out the phrase were alternately illuminated, disrupting the text so that it is only partially visible on first sight.

 At the planning stage of each new work, Etchells considers the transaction that takes place between the potential piece and its audience.
-In this project, he animates the public square at VITRINE and explores the implications of a work that is both seen and unseen.
-Occupying VITRINE’s impressive window space ‘For Everything That is Seen’ will be viewable 24-7, creating a dynamic relationship between the lit and unlit letters that changes throughout the day.
+For this project, he animated the public square at VITRINE and explored the implications of a work that is both seen and unseen.
+Occupying VITRINE’s window space ‘For Everything That is Seen’ was be viewable 24-7, creating a dynamic relationship between the lit and unlit letters that changes throughout the day.

-Adjacent to and in a dialogue with the neon work, round the corner of VITRINE’s window space, Etchells presents a series of photographs taken during the protests that greeted U.S. President Donald Trump’s recent visit to the UK.
+Adjacent to and in a dialogue with the neon work, Etchells presented a series of photographs, titled ‘From Behind’, taken during the protests that greeted U.S. President Donald Trump’s then recent visit to the UK.
 Taken from amidst the marching crowd, the images document the signs that protestors carried, but, rather than the fronts, we see the reverse sides of the placards, revealing the diverse arrangements and colours of crisscrossed tape that holds them together.
 Although some of these signs were clearly made in haste and others are neater and more efficient, all of them evidence the labour and improvisation undertaken by individual protestors in advance of the march.
 In contrast to the slogans of the front, which were made for presentation to an audience, the backs of these signs are less considered, and, like a theatrical stage set seen from behind, are primarily visible to those involved in the march itself.

 Text, spoken and written, is at the heart of Etchells’ practice.
 The language he employs is playful and poetic, often using humour as a route to serious and somewhat unsettling subject matter.
-This new body of work at VITRINE is exhibited concurrently to Etchells’ sculpture commission ‘Everything is Lost’ for Frieze Sculpture in Regents Park (presented by VITRINE).
-As with his work at VITRINE, ‘Everything is Lost’ considers language at the point of its own disintegration.
+This new body of work the he produced for VITRINE was exhibited concurrently to Etchells’ sculpture commission ‘Everything is Lost’ for Frieze Sculpture 2018 in Regents Park (presented by VITRINE).
+As with his work at VITRINE, ‘Everything is Lost’ considered language at the point of its own disintegration.
 In this work too the letters act out their content, placed on a grid but in an unruly fashion, the text lies between the legible and the illegible, its message both obscured and revealed in the playful gesture of the work.

 Tim Etchells (b.
-1962, Sheffield, UK) lives and works between London and Sheffield.
-He has produced major commissions for public space internationally; his poster project ‘And For The Rest’ has been created and presented in: Brussels (2014), Basel (2015), and Athens (2016); he created ‘Vacuum Days (Utrecht)’ presented across the city (May 2016); and his video installation ‘Eyes Looking’ took over Times Square, New York, was commissioned as part of Times Square Arts Alliance ‘Midnight Moments’ series (2016).
+1962, Sheffield, UK) lives and works between London and Sheffield and is Professor of Performance and Writing at Lancaster University.
+He has produced major commissions for public space internationally including; his poster project ‘And For The Rest’ created and presented in: Brussels (2014), Basel (2015), and Athens (2016); ‘Vacuum Days (Utrecht)’ (2016); and ’Eyes Looking’ a video installation which took over Times Square, NYC, commissioned as part of Times Square Arts Alliance ‘Midnight Moments’ series (2016).

-He had a solo booth with VITRINE at Dallas Art Fair (2016) and in Perf4m at ARTISSIMA Turin, Italy (2016).
+Etchells was presented by Vitrine at A Performance Affair, Brussels, Belgium (September 2018); Dallas Art Fair, Dallas, US (2016); and at Perf4m ARTISSIMA, Turin, Italy (2016).
 His collaboration with violinist Aisha Orazbayeva ‘Seeping Through (Decouverte)’ was performed at FIAC, Palais De Decouverte, Paris (2016).

 Etchells work was included in the Folkestone Triennial, Folkestone, UK, (2014); Gotenburg International Biennale, Sweden, (2011); and Manifesta 7, Rovereto, Italy, (2008).
 His work has been presented in group exhibitions and performance programmes at galleries and museums internationally, including: Heidelberger Kunstverein, Heidelberg, Germany (2018); Kunsthalle Mainz, Germany (2017); The Showroom, London, UK (2017); The Grundy, Blackpool, UK (2016); Turner Contemporary, Margate, UK (2015); Compton Verney, Warwickshire, UK (2015); Cubitt Gallery, London, UK (2015); Hayward Gallery, London, UK (2014); Arnolfini, Bristol, UK (2013); Württembergischer, Kunstverein Stuttgart, Germany, (2012); and Norwich Castle Museum and Art Gallery, Norwich, UK, (2011).

-Etchells has a new major public commission ‘With/Against’ presented at the Great Exhibition of The North, Newcastle (June-September 2018) and has been selected for Frieze Sculpture 2018, Regents Park, London (July- October 2018).
-Etchells will also be presented in A Performance Affair, Brussels, September 2018.
+Etchells currently has two new major public commissions: ‘With/Against’ in Gateshead, presented by the Great Exhibition of The North and BALTIC, and ‘Different Today’ at SITE Gallery, Sheffield.
+He has been selected for Frieze Sculpture 2018, Regents Park, London.